abdurahmanasgf/GlassDoorWebScraping/readme.md

-# Data Science Salary Estimator: Project Overview
+# Data Analyst Salary: Project Overview
 * Scraped over 100+ job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.